Options descriptions

 Note: this is still under development.

-With this option the library aggregate all context(s) text node contents into a single string taking into account HTML elements.
+With this option, the library aggregates all context(s) text node contents into a single string taking into account HTML elements.

-s doesn't separated by white space, the space is added to the string to separate them,
+If two text nodes are divided by a block element, and node.textContents doesn't separated by white spaces, a space is added to the string to separate them,

 e.g. '<h1>Header</h1><p>Paragraph</p>' resulted in 'Header Paragraph' (in mark.js - 'HeaderParagraph').